Differential identities and polynomial growth of the codimensions: Introduction

+It is well-known that in the ordinary case the polynomial identities satisfied by a given associative algebra $A$ can be measured through its sequence of codimensions $c_n(A)$, $n\geq 1$, i.e., where $c_n(A)$ is the dimension of the space $P_n$ of multilinear polynomials in $n$ variables modulo the polynomial identities $\I(A)$ of $A$.
+Such a sequence was introduced by Regev in \cite{Regev1972} and, in characteristic zero, gives an actual quantitative measure of the identities satisfied by a given algebra.
+The most important feature of the sequence of codimensions proved in \cite{Regev1972} is that if $A$ is an associative algebra satisfying a non trivial polynomial identity (also called PI-algebra), then $c_n(A)$ is exponentially bounded.
+Later Kemer in \cite{Kemer1979} showed that such codimensions are either polynomially bounded or grow exponentially (no intermediate growth is allowed).
+In the late nineties Giambruno and Zaicev (see \cite{GiambrunoZaicev1998,GiambrunoZaicev1999}) proved that if $A$ is PI-algebra then the limit $\PIexp(A):=\lim_{n\to \infty}\sqrt[n]{c_n(A)}$ exists and is always a non-negative integer called the exponent of $A$.

+One of the main advantages of the exponent is to have an integral scale allowing us classify the PI-algebras according to their exponent.
+Much effort has been put into the study PI-algebras with “slow” codimension growth.
+It is well known that $\PIexp(A) \leq 1$ if and only if $c_n(A)$ is polynomially bounded.
+Various descriptions of such algebras were given (see for example \cite{GiambrunoZaicev2001, Kemer1978, Kemer1979}).
+Similar results were also proved in the setting of varieties of graded algebras and algebras with involution (see for example \cite{GiambMish, GiambMishZai,KoshlukovLaMattina2015, Valenti2011}).

+Inspired by the above results it is natural to expect that similar conclusions hold for varieties of $L$-algebras.
+In fact, in analogy with the ordinary case, one defines the sequence of differential codimensions $c_n^L(A)$, $n\geq 1$, of an $L$-algebra $A$ and the growth of the $L$-variety $\mathcal{V}= \var ^{L}(A)$, i.e., variety of algebras with derivations, is the growth of the sequence $c_{n}^{L}(\mathcal{V})=c_{n}^{L}(A)$, $n=1,2,\dots$.
+In case $A$ is a finite dimensional $L$-algebra, Gordienko in \cite{Gordienko2013JA} proved that the limit $\PIexp^L(A):=\lim_{n\to \infty}\sqrt[n]{c_n^L(A)}$ exists and is a non-negative integer called $L$-exponent of $A$.
+As a consequence, it follows that the differential codimensions of a finite dimensional algebra are either polynomially bounded or grow exponentially.

-Our purpose here is to characterize $L$-varieties having polynomial growth and we reach our goal in the setting of varieties generated by finite dimensional $L$-algebras $A$ where $L$ is a finite dimensional semisimple Lie algebra.
-In this situation, we prove that $\mathcal{V}$ has almost polynomial growth if and only if $UT_2^\varepsilon \notin \mathcal{V}$.
-As a consequence, there is only one variety with derivations generated by a finite dimensional algebra with almost polynomial growth.
-We also give three different characterizations of $L$-varieties $\mathcal{V}$ of polynomial growth: the first one in terms of the $L$-exponent of $\mathcal{V}$, the second in terms of the decomposition of the $n$th cocharacter of $\mathcal{V}$ and the last one in terms of the structure of an algebra generating $\mathcal{V}$.
+Our purpose here is to characterize $L$-varieties $\mathcal{V}$ having polynomial growth and we reach our goal in the setting of varieties generated by finite dimensional $L$-algebras $A$.
+In this frame we prove that $\PIexp^L(A)\leq 1$ if and only if $\PIexp (A)\leq 1$.
+As a consequence, we get that $c_n^L(A)$ is polynomially bounded if and only if $c_n(A)$ is polynomially bounded.
+Notice that this result was known before only in case $L$ is a finite dimensional semisimple Lie algebra (see \cite[Theorem 15]{GordienkoKochetov2014}).

-We remark that our characterizations are motivated by the results obtained by Giambruno et al. in \cite{GiambMishZai} concerning the graded case and also by the results obtained by Giambruno and Mishchenko in \cite{GiambMish} concerning the involution case.